leon4rd/test/README.md

-## Why did the tomato blush?
-Because it saw the salad dressing.
+## How many bones are in the human hand?
+A handful of them.